Common Area Maintenance (CAM) Charges: What to Know

 Don’t Leave Your CAM to chance: Work with a Tenant Rep

 True Tenant Reps only represent tenants.
 This means they can improve your CRE portfolio or individual leases through unbiased and dedicated service.
-At iOptimize Realty we are Tenant Reps with over three decades of experience ensuring the CAM charges of our corporate tenants benefit their budget.
+At iOptimize Realty we are Tenant Reps with over three decades of experience ensuring the CAM costs of our corporate tenants benefit their budget.
 Not only this, but we can walk you through any lease term, renegotiate existing properties to possibly reduce rent, improve your spatial utilization, or help launch a relocation.
 Consider us your ad-hoc, special forces real estate team

 Common Area Maintenance is only the tip of the iceberg when it comes to commercial leases.
 Subscribe to our blog to stay on top of the latest trends in the CRE space, learn surefire tried and true techniques to optimizing your portfolio, and improve your bottom line.